lyc2345/DS/README.md

 6. if push success, save whole new client in shadow.

 ## Example
+This example you can refer to Tests.m line: 119, test 3.1
 ```objective-c
 NSArray *remote = @[@"A", @"B", @"C"];
 NSArray *client = @[@"A", @"B", @"C", @"D"]; // client add "D"